Unifying Causal Representation Learning with the Invariance Principle: Introduction

-\looseness=-1 This paper contributes a unified rephrasing of many existing nonparametric CRL works through the lens of invariance.
-We observe that \emph{many existing causal representation approaches share methodological similarities, particularly in aligning the representation with known data symmetries}, while differing primarily in how the invariance principle is invoked.
-This invariance principle is usually formulated \emph{implicitly} in the assumed data-generating process.
-Instead, we make this explicit and show that latent causal variable identification broadly originates from multiple data pockets with certain underlying equivalence relations.
-These are not necessarily causal and (with minor exceptions) have to be known \emph{apriori}.
-Unifying causal representation learning approaches using the invariance principle brings several potential benefits: First, it helps clarify the alignment between seemingly different categories of CRL methods, contributing to a more coherent and accessible framework for understanding causal representation learning.
+\looseness=-1 This paper contributes a unified framework of many existing CRL works through the lens of invariance~\citep{peters2014causal, heinze2018invariant,arjovsky2020invariantriskminimization}.
+We observe that \emph{many existing CRL approaches share methodological similarities, particularly in aligning the representation with known data symmetries}, while differing primarily in how the invariance principle is invoked.
+Typically, the invariance principle is formulated implicitly within the assumed data-generating process.
+By making it explicit, we demonstrate that latent causal variable identification originates from various data subsets characterized by inherent equivalence relations, which are often known a priori—with a few exceptions.
+This explicit formulation not only unifies disparate CRL methods but also offers clear practical advantages.
+First, it helps clarify the alignment between seemingly different categories of CRL methods, contributing to a more coherent and accessible framework for understanding CRL.
 This perspective may also allow for the integration of multiple invariance relations in latent variable identification, which could improve the flexibility of these methods in certain practical settings.
-Additionally, our theory underscores a gap in the necessary causal assumptions for graph learning, which is essential for generalizing to unseen interventions and helps distinguish it from the problem of identifying causal variables.
-These invariances can be expressed in causal terms, such as interventions, but do not always need to be.
-Last but not least, this formulation of invariance relation links causal representation learning to many existing representation learning areas outside of causality, including invariant training~\citep{arjovsky2020invariantriskminimization,ahuja2022invarianceprinciplemeetsinformation}, domain adaptation~\citep{sagawa2019distributionally,krueger2021out}, and geometric deep learning ~\citep{cohen2016group,bronstein2017geometric,bronstein2104geometric}.
+Additionally, our theory highlights a critical discrepancy between the assumptions required for causal graph learning and those necessary for identifying causal variables: While graph learning often requires explicit causal assumptions such as interventions, the invariance principles for variable identification do not have to be causal.
+Last but not least, this formulation of invariance relation links CRL to many existing representation learning areas outside of causality, including invariant training~\citep{arjovsky2020invariantriskminimization,ahuja2022invarianceprinciplemeetsinformation}, domain adaptation~\citep{sagawa2019distributionally,krueger2021out}, and geometric deep learning ~\citep{cohen2016group,bronstein2017geometric,bronstein2104geometric}.